piglovesyou/closure-thousandrows/README.md

 # goog.ui.ThousandRows
-A Module for Google Closure Library to implement a big list, which has a lot of rows.
+A module for Google Closure Library to implement a big list, which has a lot of rows.

 ## Demo